edcarp/shell-intermediate-esces/_episodes/06-ssh.md

 the secure shell
 or `ssh`.

-The `ssh` login client has a companion program called `scp`, think  (`s`)ecure `cp`, which allows us to copy files to or from a remote computer using the same kind of encrypted connection.
+The `ssh` login client has a companion program called `scp`, which allows us to copy files to or from a remote computer using the same kind of encrypted connection.

 ## A remote login using `ssh`

-Depending on security settings on the remote server, we may have to be on the local network; or remotely we may have to use the institution's VPN.
+Depending on security settings on the server and network, we may have to be connected to the local network; or if working remotely, we may have to use the institution's VPN.

-Then, to make a remote login, we issue the command `ssh username@computer` which tries to make a connection to the SSH daemon running on the remote computer we have specified.
+Then, we issue the command `ssh username@computer`, which tries to make a connection to the SSH daemon running on the remote computer we have specified.

-After we log in,
-we can use the remote shell to use the remote computer's files and directories.

-Typing `exit` or Control-D
+Typing `exit`, or Control-D on an empty line, terminates the remote shell.
-terminates the remote shell, and the local client program, and returns us to our previous shell.

 In the example below,
 the remote machine's command prompt is `moon>`